 - If you must run the engine in an enclosed space such as a garage, be sure there is proper ventilation for exhaust gases to escape. - Never get under the vehicle while it is supported only by a lack.
-If it is necessary to work under the vehicle. support it with safety stands. - Keep smoking materials, flame and sparks away from fuel tank and the batterv. - The fuel filter or fuel lines should be serviced by a NISSAN dealer because the fuel lines are under high pressure even when the engine is off.
+If it is necessary to work under the vehicle. support it with safety stands. - Keep smoking materials, flame and sparks away from fuel tank and the batterv. - Because the fuel lines on gasoline engine models are under high pressure even when the engine is off, it is recommended you visit a NISSAN dealer for service of the fuel filter or fuel lines.

 - Do not work under the hood while the engine is hot.
-Turn the engine off and wait until it cools down. - Avoid direct contact with used engine oil and coolant, Improperly disposed engine oil, and engine coolant and/or other vehicle fluids can damage the environment.
-Al-
+Turn the engine off and wait until it cools down. - Avoid direct contact with used engine oil and coolant.
+Improperly disposed engine oil, and engine coolant and/or other vehicle fluids

-- wavs conform to local regulations for disposal of vehicle fluid. - Never leave the engine or the CVT related component harnesses disconnected while the ignition switch is in the ON position. - Never connect or disconnect the battery or any transistorized component while the ignition switch is in the ON position. - Your vehicle is equipped with an automatic engine cooling fan.
+- can damage the environment.
+Always conform to local regulations for disposal of vehicle fluid. - Never leave the engine or the CVT related component harnesses disconnected while the ignition switch is in the ON position. - Never connect or disconnect the battery or any transistorized component while the ignition switch is in the ON position. - Your vehicle is equipped with an automatic engine cooling fan.
 It may come on at any time without warning, even if the ignition key is in the OFF position and the engine is not running.
 To avoid injury, always disconnect the negative battery cable before working near the fan.